Hierarchical Explanations for Video Action Recognition: Hierarchical Explanations

 As the backbone architecture, we use the video action classification network 3D-Resnet \cite{hara3dcnns}.
 For each input video $v \in \mathbb{R}^{W\times H \times T \times 3}$ with $T$ frames it extracts video features $Z\in \mathbb{R}^{W_0\times H_0 \times T_0 \times D}$ with the spatial resolution $W_0\times H_0$, frames $T_0$ and channels $D$.
 A key aspect of this backbone is that $T_0 < T$ due to temporal pooling, as such the features $Z$ are extracted for segments rather than individual frames.
-Because of the temporal pooling, the prototypes learned by our Hierarchical ProtoPNet are spatiotemporal thereby explaining which parts of the segment are indicative of the action in the video.
+Because of the temporal pooling, the prototypes learned by HIPE are spatio-temporal thereby explaining which parts of the segment are indicative of the action in the video.